 N.B: It’s not “formal” per se but “neutral” and so it won’t be shocking

 But for something more vulgar: “Merde / Putain / Bordel / Fait chier” are used exactly like “Crap / Fuck / Shit / etc.” in English.
 But we like to make a sentence out of them according to the level of angriness and vulgarity we want.

 Infinite vulgarity (x4 combo):

-N.B. some translations above are a bit approximative since there is no direct English equivalent, but it reflects the spirit of each possibility as close as possible from the French version.
+N.B.
+Some translations above are a bit approximative since there is no direct English equivalent, but it reflects the spirit of each possibility as closely as possible from the French version.

-French pro trick: sometimes you start to say naturally “Merde” (Shit) but before finishing de first syllable you realize you are in a formal context and that it wouldn’t be appropriate.
+French pro trick: sometimes you start to say naturally “Merde” (Shit) but before finishing the first syllable you realize you are in a formal context and that it wouldn’t be appropriate.

 So, if you just said “Mmm” you can switch to “Mince” which is not vulgar and has the same meaning → Mmmm…ince.